-Service Definition (Comp.)] [ PERS is an electronic device that enables waiver participant also wear a portable "help" button to allow for mobility.
-The sy S
+Servine Boffinition (C

-PERS is an electronic device that enables waiver participants to secure help in an emergency.
-The participant may also wear a portable "help" button to allow for mobility.
-The system is connected to the participant's phone and programmed to signal a response center once a "help" button is activated.
-The response center is staffed by trained professionals.
-The participant and their case manager develop a protocol for identifying who is to be contacted if/when the system is activated.
+also wear a portable "programmed to signal professionals.
+The pa if/when the system is device that enables waiver participants to secure help in an emergency.
+The participant response to allow for mobility.
+The system is connected to the participant's phone and a response center once a "help" button is activated.
+The response center is staffed by training and their case manager develop a protocol for identifying who is to be contacted activated.
+The response center is staffed by training and their case manager develop a protocol for identifying who is to be contacted activated.
+The response center is staffed by training and their case manager develop a protocol for identifying who is to be contacted activated. d ined d

-All medically necessary items that are covered under the Durable Medical Equipment or EPSDT benefit within the state plan shall be accessed first.
+state plan shall be acc essed first.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Service Delivery Met hod (check each that applies):

+Participant -directed as specified in Appendix E

+Provider m

-Specify whether the service may be provided by (check each that applies):
+service may be provided by (check each that applies):

+Legally Res ponsible Person

+Relative

+Legal Guar

+Provider Specificatio ns:

 Provider Category Provider Type Title

 Agency Community Centered Board (CCB)/Organized Health Care Delivery System (OHCDS)

 Agency Personal Alert Agency

+Annendiy C. Pa articipant Services

+2-3: Provider Specifications for Service -

+C-1/C 3.
+I To vide Specifications for Service

+Service Type: O

-Service Name: Personal Emergency Response
+Service Name: 1 Personal Emergency Response -

+Provider Category:

+Agency Provider Type:

+Provider Type: 7